-Go Ape are used to people who are not too keen on heights, and plenty have overcome their fears on the course.
+Go Ape is used to people who are not too keen on heights, and plenty have overcome their fears on the course.
 (And they can rescue you if you do get stuck).

 Also, after trying out the first section, which is not too high, you can quit and get a full refund.
 You can't get fairer than that.

-The saying “don't look down” doesn't work well as you have to look at your feet for many of the obstacles, however, you are concentrating on how to navigate and you soon get used to working at tree level.
+The saying 'don't look down' doesn't work well as you must look at your feet for many obstacles.
+However, you are concentrating on navigating and soon get used to working at tree level.

-It's important to remember that you are attached to steel safety lines at all times, and if you follow the procedures correctly, you will not fall.
+It's important to remember that you are always attached to steel safety lines, and if you follow the procedures correctly, you will not fall.

-You need to make sure your mid-section is covered so that the harness doesn't rub.
+You need to cover your midsection so the harness doesn't rub.

-Also, hoop earrings are not allowed and long hair must be tied back – this is so nothing gets snagged when crossing the course.
+Also, hoop earrings are prohibited, and long hair must be tied back so nothing gets snagged when crossing the course.

 Be prepared to get mucky, especially when you land in the bark at the end of the zip wires.
 Bringing a change of clothes for afterwards is advised.

 Gloves are also advised.
-I took some padded fingerless cycling gloves, which made holding ropes a little easier.
+I took some padded fingerless cycling gloves, making holding ropes easier.

 A full list of what to wear is provided on the Go Ape website.

-Not everyone may be able to do the course, especially if you have to look after those too young.
+Not everyone can do the course, especially if you have to look after those too young.

 However, most of the course will have a footpath so that you can follow your family in the trees and take some great photos.